Author: Craig Neil

-Whenever I’m asked where is the best place to get accomodation in Edinburgh I always say don’t bother with the city centre unless it’s well out of the summer peak season.
+Whenever I’m asked where is the best place to get accommodation in Edinburgh I always say don’t bother with the city centre unless it’s well out of the summer peak season.

 Hoteliers in Edinburgh like to ramp up their rates to eye-watering levels in the middle of summer and you’ll find even the most basic rooms double in price once demand hits from the start of June to the start of September.

-Take a look at the table below for a comparison and you’ll see the upper-tier hotels increase by around 60% (which isn’t too bad I guess) but the budget ones increase by over 300%.
-And I haven’t cherry-picked those prices – they’re the average prices I found on Booking.com.
+Take a look at the table below for a comparison and you’ll see the upper-tier hotels increase by around 60% but the budget ones increase by over 300%.
+And I haven’t cherry-picked those prices – they’re the average prices I found on Travel Supermarket.